 - Providing you with a copy of the valid current Gas Safety Certificate (see Standards).

-- Providing you with a copy of the electricity report
+- Providing you with a copy of the Electrical Installation Condition Report

 - Providing you with an Energy Performance Certificate (EPC).

 - Carry out a Legionella Risk Assessment.

 - Have a Housing in Multiple Occupation licence if the property is let out to three or more unrelated tenants.

 - If you are renting from an agent, they must be part of a letting agent redress scheme and display this on their website.

 - Always check the terms of your tenancy agreement for details on responsibility for maintenance and repairs.
 Although note that your landlord cannot by law exclude responsibility for keeping the property in repair and fit for human habitation, such that the terms of your tenancy may only increase minimum standards set out in statute.

 You are responsible for...